-Coming from the west the most popular route is Hwy 395 N to Ridgecrest, where you can access state route 178 into the park.
-Or you can take 395 N all the way to Olancha, turn on Hwy 190 to Panamint Springs and the park.
+Coming from the west the most popular route is Hwy 395 north to Ridgecrest, where you can access state route 178 into the park.
+Or you can take 395 north all the way to Olancha, turn on Hwy 190 to Panamint Springs and the park.

 Southerner Says: we had no problem using our GPS, if we had service, but we were mostly on main roads.
 The National Park Service warns against relying solely on GPS as it could lead you to dead ends and roads you don’t want to be on in a car or a rental.
 Pick up a park map and learn the legend for roads.
 The National Park Service also has several downloadable suggested itinerary available here.

 Fly + Road Trip to Death Valley National Park

 If you are doing a fly and road trip vacation, then Las Vegas (LAS) Harry Reid International Airport, is the closest airport.
 It’s 120 miles to Death Valley National Park from Las Vegas so you could easily fly in, see some sites in Vegas or the surrounding area and then go on to Death Valley National Park.
 Even though it would be a long day, it’s also doable as a day trip from Las Vegas.
 Rental cars at LAS are always pretty reasonably priced.

 Where to Stay in Death Valley National Park